dbulashevich/dbulashevich.github.io/_drafts/passwords.md

 Then I started to look for some better way of storing my passwords.
 After reading through different web sites for a few days I realized that I was looking for a solution without clear understanding of my requirements.
 Next day was a Monday, so I stopped googling and started working.
 I hadn't returned to this topic until I met my old school mate with whom I used to discuss my most crazy ideas.
 Then we spent not one hour and drunk not one cup of Glögg over discussion how to combine all our requirements in one system.

 ## Requirements
 Defining your requirements is a crucial step for choosing a proper tool.
-Cause different requirements contradict each other, one need clearly understand trade-offs made in one or another solution.
-Someone may prefer more secure but less user-friendly approach, while another prefers easy login process.
+Cause different requirements contradict each other, one needs to clearly understand trade-offs made in one or another solution.
+Someone may prefer more secure but less user-friendly approach, other person prefers easy login process.

 ### Security
 <details><summary>The fewer 3rd party services I need to trust the better.</summary>

-Every new service adds its own problems - security vulnerabilities, human mistakes, insider attacks, etc. Unless end-to-end encryption is used, every service has technical possibility to read your data passed through them.
+Every new service adds its own problems - security vulnerabilities, human mistakes, insider attacks, etc. Unless client-side encryption is used, every service you use has technical possibility to access your data.
 </details>

 <details>
-<summary>The more efforts an attacker needs to stole my credentials the better.</summary>
+<summary>The more efforts an attacker needs to steal my credentials the better.</summary>

 A common way to improve security is adding another factor of authentication.
-One of the benefits of a properly designed [multi-factor authentication][MFA] is that every factor requires an attacker to use different attack.
+One of the benefits of a properly designed [multi-factor authentication][MFA] is that every factor requires a different kind of attack.
 The same as securing your car with a steering wheel lock and an electronic immobilizer, so a thief should be able to both crack the electronic code and lockpick the wheel lock.

 Ideally all factors should be orthogonal to each other, so breaching one factor doesn't compromise others.
 Let's demonstrate it with simple diagrams below.
 ![Entagled MFA](/assets/mfa.svg)